DJIOTSA/learning-sass-bootstrap/README.md

 - **Code Snippets**: Helpful snippets and patterns that solve common design challenges.
 - **Step-by-Step Tutorials**: Guides and exercises that walk through the key concepts of Sass and Bootstrap, from basics to advanced techniques.

+## Requirements

+Before you start, you need to at least basic understanding of:

+- CSS
+- Of any programming language

 ## 🚀 Getting Started

 To get started, clone this repository and explore the different branches dedicated to specific lessons or projects.
 You can run the examples locally and experiment with the code to deepen your understanding.